List of world records in swimming

 Caeleb Dressel (pictured) holds the most world records in men's swimming with four (two individual and two relays).
 Léon Marchand holds the most individual world records, with three.

 Katie Ledecky (pictured) holds two long course world records (three total).
-Summer McIntosh holds the most individual records, with six.
-Gretchen Walsh holds the most total records with nine (five individual and four relays).
+Kate Douglass (four individual and six relays) holds the most world records, with ten.
+Summer McIntosh holds the most individual world records, with seven.

 The world records in swimming are ratified by World Aquatics (formerly known as FINA), the international governing body of swimming.
 Records can be set in long course (50 metres) or short course (25 metres) swimming pools.
 World Aquatics recognizes world records in the following events for both men and women, except for the mixed relays, where teams consist of two men and two women, in any order.